bowenchristopher/Tensorflow/README.md

 This code uses python2.7 and TensorFlow 1.8.0

 !!!
-This is by no means an effective or scalable way of handeling image proccessing for anything more than a TOY netowrk.!!!
+This is by no means an effective or scalable way of handling image processing for anything more than a TOY network.!!!

-This is for quick and dirty results
+This is simply code for quick and dirty results